mazen-elba/Coding_Challenges/Search Algorithms/README.md

 - For 1 Source -> N Destination?
 Use...
 	- BFS (for unweighted graphs)
 	- Dijkstra (for weighted graphs w/o negative weights)
-	- Bellman Ford (for weighted graphs w/negative weights)
+	- Bellman-Ford (for weighted graphs w/negative weights)
 - Between every pair of nodes?
 Use...
 	- Floyd-Warshall
 	- Johnson's Algorithm